-- Extend our practices and leadership in task design and outcomes-based/formative assessment. - Incorporate a continuum of practices that allow students to be known and their learning/life goals to be supported and enriched. - Promote and incorporate a continuum of strength-based strategies for mental health. - Develop coherence in transition processes. - Strengthen intervention strategies to include Trauma-informed practices through the high school success learning collaboratives. - Expand career development opportunities including unique pathways, dual credit and work experience.
+- Extend our practices and leadership in task design and outcomes-based/formative assessment. - = Incorporate a continuum of practices that allow students to be known and their learning/life goals to be supported and enriched. - Promote and incorporate a continuum of strength-based strategies for mental health. - Develop coherence in transition processes. - Strengthen intervention strategies to include Trauma-informed practices through the high school success learning collaboratives. - Expand career development opportunities including unique pathways, dual credit and work experience.

 Evolve data sets that inform future action.
+Continued revision and extension of previous implementation strategies.